 Supacat designed the vehicle but were not able to manufacture in quantity so entered into production sharing contracts and in the early eighties the fifteen ATMP’s were accepted into British Army and Royal Air Force service, all manufactured by Williams Fairey Engineering.

-Fairey and Supacat developed the vehicle further and the Mk II was entered into the competition for the British Army’s All-Terrain Mobility Platform (ATMP) requirement for the 5th Airborne Brigade.
+Fairey and Supacat developed the vehicle further and the Mk II was entered into the competition for the British Army’s All-Terrain Mobility Platform (ATMP) requirement for the 5th Airborne Brigade, the Mk1 show below.

-Thirty-six Mk II’s entered British Army service in 1988, following trials the year earlier.[tabs] [tab title=”ATMP Prototype”]
+Thirty-six Mk II’s entered British Army service in 1988, following trials the year earlier, beating the more complex and expensive Esarco 8×8

 In 1995, an agreement was made between Alvis (now BAE Systems) and Supacat in which Supacat would retain design and production rights for civilian markets but Alvis would be responsible for military markets.
 In 2005, Supacat regained sole marketing rights.